-In Northern Karnataka state, lies the beautiful region of Hampi.
+In Northern Karnataka state, lies the beautiful Hampi.
 The region enjoys historic as well as religious significance.
-A large number of Hindu devotees visits the region to offer their prayers to the God and to take their blessings for a peaceful life.
-This former capital of Vijayanagara empire is loaded with monuments that dates back to 14th century AD.
-The ruins of Hampi are amazingly beautiful and deserve a visit.
-The ruins are awarded with a title 'UNESCO World Heritage Site' and are noted as the Group of Monuments at Hampi.
+A large number of Hindu devotees visit the region to offer their prayers to the God and take their blessings for a peaceful life.
+During your travel to Hampi, you will know the former capital of Vijayanagara Empire, which is loaded with monuments that dates back to 14th century AD.
+The ruins of Hampi Karnataka are amazingly beautiful.
+This group of monuments has been awarded the title of 'UNESCO World Heritage Site.

 Hampi has a range of Hindu temples that is actively used by locals for worshipping.
 Popular names of the temples in region are:

 Also recognized as Pampapathi Temple, the temple is dedicated to Lord Shiva.
 The temple is noted for a 160 feet high tower located at the entrance of the temple.
 Apart from the presiding deity, the temple complex also has the shrines of goddesses Pampa and Bhuvaneshwari.
 The temple is counted amongst must visit places of the region.

 This is one of the most beautiful temples of Hampi.
 The temple houses a large number of inscriptions and carvings that depict the story of Ramayana.
 Manicured gardens and elaborated frescoes are the highlights of this ruined temple complex.

 The popularity and the significance of the temple can be judged by the fact that Karnataka Tourism has adopted the iconic stone chariot as a symbol of the state tourism.
 The chariot is standing gloriously in the temple complex.
 56 musical pillars of the temple are undoubtedly beautiful.